Bill, the Galactic Hero: Plot summary

 Bill is a farmboy on a small backward agricultural planet who is drugged, hypnotised, then shanghaied into the Space Troopers and sent to recruit training under a fanged instructor named Deathwish Drang.
 After surviving boot camp, he is transferred to active duty as a fuse tender on the flagship of the space fleet in battle with the Chingers, a small reptilian race who are, in Trooper propaganda, portrayed as being 7 feet tall.
 Before the battle one of Bill's fellow troopers, known as Eager Beager, is revealed to be an android operated from within by a Chinger, who is in fact only 7 inches tall.
 Injured and with the fleet almost destroyed, Bill accidentally fires off a shot from his ship's main gun.
 The shot is witnessed by an officer and Bill is proclaimed a hero.

 As a reward he is sent to the city-planet Helior to receive a medal from the emperor.
 Bill's city plan is stolen from him on a sightseeing tour.
 Losing his plan is a crime, and without his plan it takes him days to get back to the Trooper Transit Center.
 When he arrives he finds he is AWOL for missing his transport, and is threatened with arrest and torture.
 He escapes and flees into the depths of the city, where he first falls in with a gang of similarly "deplanned" outlaws, then finds employment with Helior's garbage disposal service, cannily using the galactic postal service to send garbage to other planets, since Helior has run out of room for it.
 His unwilling recruitment as a spy to infiltrate an ineptly-run anarchist plot leads to his arrest.
 He has been AWOL for so long that now he is considered a deserter.
 He avoids being shot by a firing squad thanks to a wily lawyer, who points out that technically the entire city, and therefore the entire planet, is under military rule and is a military base, so he never actually went AWOL.
 However, he is convicted of sleeping on duty.

 He is sent to a prison unit working on a planet where the Human-Chinger war continues.
 Escaping during an attack, he rescues some prisoners and meets a dying Deathwish Drang.
 He then shoots off his own foot to get off-planet.

-The book ends with the story coming full circle as Bill, with an artificial foot and Deathwish Drang's fangs, returns to his home planet and recruits more gullible young men, including his own younger brother, into the Troopers without recognizing him.
-A recruiter's term of service is reduced for each new trooper they enlist.
+The book ends with the story coming full circle as Bill, with an artificial foot and Deathwish Drang's fangs, returns to his home planet and recruits more gullible young men, including his own younger brother, into the Troopers, even after his mother begs him to be merciful.
+Bill ignores his mother's pleas because a recruiter's term of service is reduced for each new trooper they enlist.